 The Golden Shrimp Plant, botanically known as Pachystachys lutea is an upright tropical evergreen landscape perennial shrub.

-This native to the subtropical regions of Peru makes a great landscape plant to the perennial garden.
+This native to the subtropical regions of Peru makes a great landscape plant for the perennial garden.

 Over the years, the Golden Shrimp Plant has grown in popularity in northern European countries as well as some parts of the United States.

 - Yellow shrimp plant

 Its showy bright yellow bracts with white flowers make Pachystachys lutea an attractive bush with lush green leaves.

 Add Pachystachys lutea to your ever-blooming houseplant collection.

 Read on to learn more about caring for Pachystachys lutea.

 Size and Growth